Walking for Weight Loss Tips for Best Fat Burn

 Running is great for the fit with strong knees.

 For those setting out on a weight loss plan and have more than 30 lbs to lose, running can be your downfall.
 It’s tough on knees.
 One strained knee can keep you off your feet.
-And for most running or even jogging pushes the heart rate above our 150 bpm.
+And for most running or even jogging pushes the heart rate above over 150 bpm.

-Getting Start Walking for weight loss
+Getting Started Walking for weight loss

 Start at a pace you can do where you don’t exhaust yourself.
-I would rather you get 45 minutes a day in at a mile an hour when you start.
+I would rather you get 45 minutes a day at a mile an hour when you start.
 Once you get the time down, then you can up your effort.